wpendl99/.github/profile/javascript/typeConstruct/typeConstruct.md

 ## Conditionals

-JavaScript support many common programming language conditional constructs.
+JavaScript supports many common programming language conditional constructs.
 This includes `if`, `else`, and `if else`.
 Here are some examples.

 ```js
 if (a === 1) {